 Step 5: Refine and perfect your work

-Once you’re satisfied with the basic design of your research infographic, it’s now time to refine the colors, font choices and other visual elements to ensure you’ve got the style that will appeal to your audience.
+Once you’re happy with the design, refine the colors, fonts and visuals to ensure the style resonates with your audience.

 Research Infographic Alcohol Addiction Study

-With a few tweaks, though, that austere design could be livened up with brighter colors, icons and more modern font choices.
+With a few tweaks, you can re-design the template to suit your needs.
+You can use brighter colors, relevant icons or modern font choices.
 Both are effective, but the right choice will come down to which best serves the audience.

 Research Infographic Cognitive Behaviour